admiralyeoj/resume/resume.md

 **[_My Gross Portfolio_](http://www.grossportfolio.com)** My Portfolio Website

-- Built with WordPress, loaded through Composer, and a custom theme developed using the Sage framework by Roots.
+- Built with WordPress using loaded through Composer, and a custom theme developed using the Sage framework by Roots.
+Using the languages PHP/Laravel, HTML, SCSS, Javascript
 - The theme is using composer and yarn to install packages needed.
-- Selfhosted with my homelab, using AWS S3 bucket, for media storage, distributed via AWS CloudFront, and enhanced with Cloudflare for additional security and performance.
+- Self-hosted with my home lab, using AWS S3 bucket, for media storage, distributed via AWS CloudFront, and enhanced with Cloudflare for additional security and performance.
 - Created a CI/CD to automatically compile and build a docker package that allows easy updates to the website on my Homelab.
-- The code is viewable on github.
+- The code is viewable on GitHub.

 **[_AniManager_](https://github.com/admiralyeoj/animanager)** Go application

+- Built with Golang
 - Using the AniList API to track and store release dates, times, and show information in a PostgreSQL database.
 - Once the episodes air, an announcement is made on Bluesky to let followers know they’re now live.
 - This process is automated with cron jobs and commands within the Go application.

 **[_Flex Maps WP_](https://github.com/admiralyeoj/wp-flex-maps)** Custom WP Plugin

-- Developed a WordPress plugin utilizing the Google Maps API to manage, and maintain locations efficiently.
+- Developed a WordPress plugin utilizing PHP, HTML, CSS, Javascript, MySQL, and Google Maps API (e.g., Map, Location Autocomplete).
 - Implemented customizable solutions including geolocation, Ajax loading, complex search criteria, and support for international locations to meet diverse user needs.
+- Using WordPress Actions and Filters, I hooked into the core WordPress to create custom queries and modify the SQL generated.

 **_Homelab_** My Personal Homelab Setup